yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

 [`FtRemote`](http://www.takes.org/apidocs-0.9/org/takes/http/FtRemote.html)
-starts a test web server at a random TCP port and calls `exec()` method at the provided instance of `FtRemote.Script`.
-The first argument of this method is an URI of the just started web server home page.
+starts a test web server at a random TCP port and calls the `exec()` method at the provided instance of `FtRemote.Script`.
+The first argument of this method is a URI of the just-started web server homepage.

 The architecture of Takes framework is very modular and composable.
 Any individual _take_ can be tested as a standalone component, absolutely